mtchun1/NIPS/NIPS_Pi/NIPS-main/README.md

 ## Camera Calibration
 Before detecting any AprilTags can be detected the camera must be calibrated.
 This gives a camera matrix which provides:
--fx, focal length in the x direction
+ - fx, focal length in the x direction
--fy, focal length in the y direction
+ - fy, focal length in the y direction
--cx, focal center in the x direction
+ - cx, focal center in the x direction
--cy, focal center in the y direction
+ - cy, focal center in the y direction

 To calibrate first take 15-20 photos of [checker board image](https://github.com/opencv/opencv/blob/4.x/doc/pattern.png) at different points in the frame.
 You should also rotate the image to ensure a complete calibration.
 Its recommended that this image in printed, however I pulled it up on my ipad.
 Next change the width and height on lines 4 and 5 to your desired resolution.